-A good example of our implementation of tech-driven solutions has been the launch of our HR helpdesk, which contains self-help resources for people to manage queries themselves, before escalating to HR if necessary.
+A good example of our implementation of techdriven solutions has been the launch of our HR helpdesk, which contains self-help resources for people to manage queries themselves, before escalating to HR if necessary.
 This has freed up our HR expertise to focus on key organisational needs, such as providing training and strategic insights.
-The helpdesk is a route for employees to send questions to HR but also contains self-help resources for people to manage their queries themselves, before escalating to HR if necessary.
 A new service level agreement will enable insights into the types of questions coming to HR and drive further development of the library of tools and communications.